TikTok: Israeli–Palestinian conflict

+There has also been reporting on the trend of Israeli soldiers using TikTok to mock Palestinians and boast about their actions in the Gaza Strip.
+According to Huda Abudagga, a legal advisor for the British nonprofit Law for Palestine, many of the videos show soldiers partaking in actions, such as the destruction of Palestinian homes as well as the theft of private and public property, that are considered war crimes under international law.
+Similarly, four legal experts consulted by the New York Times said that the videos "could be used to show unlawful destruction, a violation of the Geneva Conventions."
+One such video, which showed Israeli soldiers dancing and singing "There are no uninvolved civilians", was included as evidence of genocidal intent in South Africa's case against Israel before the International Court of Justice.

 In November 2023, Osama bin Laden's 2002 "Letter to the American people" went viral on TikTok and other social media.
-In the letter, he denounced the U.S. and its support for Israel, and supported al-Qaeda's war against the U.S. as a defensive struggle.
-Numerous social media users, including Americans, expressed their opposition to U.S. foreign policy by sharing the resurfaced copies of the letter and its contents.
+In the letter, he denounced the US and its support for Israel, and supported al-Qaeda's war against the US as a defensive struggle.
+Numerous social media users, including Americans, expressed their opposition to US foreign policy by sharing the resurfaced copies of the letter and its contents.
 The Guardian website removed the letter after displaying it for more than 20 years, and TikTok began issuing takedowns of videos featuring the letter.
 Reporting in The Washington Post suggested that the virality of the letter had been limited prior to media coverage, having never trended on TikTok.
 Many of the TikTok videos covering the letter were critical of bin Laden, and media coverage had exaggerated its significance while elevating the virality of the letter.

 In July 2025, TikTok hired Erica Mindel, a former Israel Defense Forces instructor and contractor for the US State Department's Special Envoy to Monitor and Combat Antisemitism, as its Public Policy Manager of Hate Speech.

+Starting in 2026, TikTok began cracking down on the accounts of Palestinian activists and journalists, including Bisan Owda, who had reported on the human rights abuses taking place in Gaza.
+Media outlets such as Al Jazeera verified that TikTok's new algorithm hid content depending on the user's region, with the app hiding Palestinian content from users in the Middle East.